isahillohiya/data-engineering/assignments/assignment_1_sales_order_data/README.md

 d.
 In which quarter sales was minimum </br>
 e.
 In which country sales was maximum and in which country sales was minimum </br>
 f.
 Calculate quartelry sales for each city </br>
-h.
+g.
 Find a month for each year in which maximum number of quantities were sold

 ## PRACTICAL STEPS :